bpdesilva/bpdesilva/README.md

 ### Hi there 👋 I'm Buwaneka

-- 🏠 I’m currently working as an Enterprise Agile Coach at Dialog Axiata PLC.
+- 🏠 I’m currently working as an Senior Team Lead at Pearson.
 - 🌱 I’m currently learning Atlassian, Tableau & etc.
 - 👯 I’m looking to collaborate on Research Projects.
 - 💬 Ask me about Computing & Programming Paradigms.